EXPRESSCLUSTER/Hyper-V/HyperV_Replica.md

 	d.
 Choose to Allow replication from any authenticated server and specify a location for Replica files.
 	e.
 Open the firewall and enable the rules Hyper-V Replica HTTP Listener (TCP-In) and Hyper-V Replica HTTPS Listener (TCP-In)

-4. Follow directions from the Åg[Quick Start Guide for Windows Server 2016 Hyper-V](https://www.nec.com/en/global/prod/expresscluster/en/support/Setup.html#Virtualization)Åh to set up Hyper-V, install and configure ExpressCluster X, and create a VM on the mirror disk on Server 2 and Server 3.
+4. Follow directions from the [Quick Start Guide for Windows Server 2016 Hyper-V](https://www.nec.com/en/global/prod/expresscluster/en/support/Setup.html#Virtualization) to set up Hyper-V, install and configure ExpressCluster X, and create a VM on the mirror disk on Server 2 and Server 3.

 	* Note ?
 If the host machine is a VM, run the following commands after installing Hyper-V and creating a virtual switch:

-		Set-VMProcessor ?VMName "*Name_of_VM*" ?ExposeVirtualizationExtensions $True
+		Set-VMProcessor -VMName "*Name_of_VM*" -ExposeVirtualizationExtensions $True
-		Set-VMNetworkAdapter ?VMName Åg*Name_of_VM*Åh ?MacAddressSpoofing On
+		Set-VMNetworkAdapter -VMName *Name_of_VM* -MacAddressSpoofing On

 5. Run [Openports.bat](https://github.com/EXPRESSCLUSTER/Tools/archive/master.zip) on both servers to allow ExpressCluster to communicate through the firewall